rhuss/rhuss.github.io/_posts/2018-04-12-simple-dockerfile-mode-dmp.md

 If you already use this Maven plugin, you know, that it is super powerful and flexible to configure.
 This flexibility comes at a price so that the configuration can become quite complicated.
 Now, if you only want to _build_ Docker images with Maven, I have good news:
-Since 0.25.1 d-m-p supports a zero XML configuration mode, the so-called [simple Dockerfile build][simple-dockerfile-mode][^1] mode.
+Since 0.25.1 d-m-p supports a zero XML configuration mode, the so-called [Simple Dockerfile Build][simple-dockerfile-mode][^1] mode.